puppetlabs-toy-chest/puppet-quest-guide/quests/conditional_statements.md

     vim pasture/templates/pasture_config.yaml.epp

-Add the `$sinatra_server` variable to the params block at the beginning of the template with the same `webrick` default.
+Add the `$sinatra_server` variable to the params block at the beginning of the template.
 The Pasture appication passes any settings under the `:sinatra_settings:` key to Sinatra itself.

 ```yaml
 <%- | $port,